Kuuuube/KuuubeTD/docs/finding_rom_version.md

 # Finding ROM Version

+On XD and GD tablets:

+- The ROM version is always `Wacom V 2.0`.

 On UD and KT tablets:

 - To find your tablet's ROM, run `tools/wacom_serial_tablet_diagnostics.py`.
 The end of `Tablet ID` will show your ROM version.
 (Do not use the `Tablet Size` listed from this tool.
 Only use it to check the ROM version.)